eyalhh/reddit-scraper/README.md

 Go, being a compiled language, compiles to a self-contained static binary.
 The inputting of the subreddit name and the number of posts to query are just the first and second CLI arguments, respectively.
 The access to the reddit api is done via the hardcoded mobile app secret which is a base64 hardcoded secret the mobile app has to generate loids (logged out ids) access tokens,  the /api/access_token endpoint is responsible for that generation and it returns an anonymous access_token which is valid for a day.
-Once the access token expires, the program automatically generate a new one, using the supplied hardcoded secret.
+Once the access token expires, the program automatically generates a new one, using the supplied hardcoded secret.

 ## Limitations of the code
 If reddit ever decides to change their internal API or the hardcoded app secret, this scraper won't work and it will need to be reconfigured, though the structure of the code won't change a lot, as its quite modular.